chadhs/listopia/README.md

 ## production setup

-you'll need to load two environment variables in your production environment:
+you'll need to load the following environment variables in your production environment:

+- `DATABASE_URL`
-`DATABASE_URL` and `PORT`
+- `PORT`

+optionally you can customize the following variables in your production environment:

+- `REPORTED_LOG_LEVEL` (defaults to "warn"; set's min level to write to production log)
+- `LOG_APPENDER` (options "println" "sentry")
+- `SENTRY_DSN` (required only if you've set log-appender to "sentry")

 ## license